Troubleshoot your URL verification and claim

-- Your website is not verified: You can only claim a website URL to your Merchant Center account after you’ve verified the URL.
-Make sure you've verified and claimed your website URL.
+- You can only claim a website URL for your Merchant Center account after you’ve verified the URL.
+Make sure you've verified your website URL.

-If you verify your website URL at a higher level, this will cause the other Merchant Center account to lose their existing claim and the ability to upload product data.
-You’ll see the email address of the Merchant Center user that will lose their claim.
+If you claim your website URL at a higher level, this might cause other Merchant Center accounts to lose their existing claims and their ability to upload product data.
+You will be asked to confirm claiming if it affects other accounts.

-2. You’ve lost an existing claim on your website URL
+Reasons you may lose an existing claim on your website URL:

 If you enter a new website URL in the Website section of your Merchant Center account, you will lose the claim for your previously verified and claimed website URL.

 2. You have lost the verification for your website URL

 If you lose the verified status for your website, you'll also lose your website claim.
 You can lose your website verification, for example, if you remove the identifying meta tag or HTML file from your site.
 If you've lost your "verified" status, you will need to verify and claim your website URL again.

 3. Another account has claimed a conflicting website URL

 - If another verified owner claims the same website URL, or a URL at a higher level, you'll be notified by email that your claim has been lost.